 Owain Hughes – Foundation Governor

-My name is Owain Hughes.
-I am a Foundation Governor (appointed by the Diocese) representing Nether Compton, and am the previous Chair of the Local Governing Body.
-I have been a governor at Trent Young’s for 4 years.
+I am a Foundation Governor (appointed by the Diocese) representing Nether Compton, and am a previous Chair of the Local Governing Body.
+I have been a governor at Trent Young’s for 5 years.
 My background is aviation and engineering.
 I studied Engineering at university and since then have worked as a commercial pilot, instructor and Civil Aviation Examiner for British Airways.
-My wife and I have lived in Nether Compton for 12 years, we have 3 children, all of whom attend the school.
+My wife and I have lived in Nether Compton for 12 years, we have 3 children, all of whom attend, or have attended, the school.
 Over the years my interests have included rowing, the great outdoors and the challenge of home renovation.
-My governor responsibilities include school finance, resources, leadership team performance management, pupil premium children and leasing with the subject leads.
-Please feel free to speak to me, or any other Governor, at any time - we really value your opinion.
+My governor responsibilities include school finance, resources, leadership team performance management, pupil premium children and co-operating with the subject leads.
+Please feel free to speak to me, or any other Governor, at any time - we really value your input.

 Rev David Bond – Foundation Governor

 I am a foundation governor with links to RE, unsurprisingly, and Design and Technology, surprisingly!
-I chair the Ethos Committee.
 I am the rector of the Queen Thorne Benefice and live in Trent, a stone’s throw from the school.
 I occasionally am invited into the school to help with specific RE teaching and I very much enjoy leading collective worship and being part of the ‘Collective Worship Crew.’

 Before training for ordained ministry, I worked for twenty-eight years in the wine trade, latterly supplying hotels, restaurants and pubs with good quality wines.
 Interests include wine, cooking, photography and icon writing.